 Each module concludes with a quiz to test your knowledge.
 Completing each quiz is required to receive the Certificate of Course Completion, as described below.

-The registration steps are as follows
+The registration steps are as follows:

-- Complete the IFS@CU course registration web form
+- Complete the IFS@CU course registration web form;

-- Pay for the course
+- Pay for the course; and

-- Create an account to access the online course
+- Create an account to access the online course.

 Instructions to complete step 2 and 3 will be sent to each participant via email after completion of step 1.

 After completing all 3 steps outlined above each student will be notified that they have been enrolled into the online course.
 Students will have 12 weeks to complete the course from the date of enrollment.
 All communications related to this course will be by email, and each student must have a working email address to participate.
 Please note that refunds are not available after payment for the course is received.

 Course Completion Certificate